gambitproject/jsgte/INFOS/amelie.md

 Subdivided lines are changed by subdivided triangle which are the projection of the upper envelope into the plan (x0y).
 ![3by3](./EQDIAG/3by3.png)

-Just for the 2 strategies representation, there is an extension when player 1 has more than 3 strategies.
+Like for the 2 strategies representation, there is an extension when player 1 has more than 3 strategies.
-When this occurs we cannot represent player 2 payoffs.
+When this occurs we cannot represent player 2's payoffs.
 We only display player 1 best reponses.
 ![mby3](./EQDIAG/mby3.png)

 ##Things to do next